SatejDhanani/SpookyMan/README.md

 * it has the grid and the class for each
 * and it has the game board div that can be utilized for guessing
 > The ghost image is placed first and the scared kid is placed last because of their relative positions on the board.

+## Future Plans (Stretch Goals)
+I think that there are a ton of places that i'll be able to improve this product.
+Starting with the game's engine and moving to the aesthetics created for it.
+#### How the game works
+1. I think that i could add a hint feature that makes it a little bit easier in order to figure out the word.
+2. I think that it wouldn't be too difficult to add a feature to create a leaaderboard for the players.
+I would make it such that how ever many correct words you get in a row you could iterate a variable called "score" or something
+3. I think i could add some complexity to the game, the grid pattern is nice, and i bet i could do something where i could push the ghost back in some mecahnic, or timmy could chase the ghost in a special event if the player gets enough correct.

+4. A more difficult goal could be to use an online ranking system in order for multiple players to have their leaderboard score shown.
+This is something i don't know how to do yet but could add a lot in terms of players finding enjoyment through competition

+#### Aesthetics
+1. It would be relativly easy to add ainmations to the game.
+This should just be a matter of finding them online and pasting the code in depending on what we want to add.
+2. I could use a border and different font (still complying with the accessibility element of the game)
+3. I think that there could be more room for little ghosts or ghouls at the bottom, extra art that emphasizes the nature of having a ghost on screen and a haloween game.
+4. A big thing i could do is make the ghost and timmy move all the time.
+Constantly circling the screen, and rather than a fixed position i could essentially have the pace increase for the ghost.
+The time would be virtually the same, but the tension would be through the roof.
+I'm not sure how easy that is in just JS but it's something to consider.